JosemiChaves9/react-tree-component/README.md

 `import TreeComponent from "josemichaves@treecomponent"`

-In order to use this tree component you need to pass an array of objects with the following format.
+In order to use this tree component you need to call the Tree Component, and pass an array of objects to display.

+`<TreeComponent data={data} />`

+The data should have this format:

 ```
 [